oxygenxml/web-author-sample-plugins/README.md

 This sample plugin adds a button to the toolbar to allow users to easily enable or disable the autospellcheck.

 ### [web-author-block-deleting-comments](web-author-block-deleting-comments)
-Plugin that blocks a user from deleting comments added by another user.
+Plugin that blocks a user from deleting review comments added by another user.

 ### [web-author-block-deleting-suggestions](web-author-block-deleting-suggestions)
 Plugin that blocks a user from deleting tracked changes made by another user.